kingsley-chukwuani/Odinaka_Chukwuani/README.md

  - Sourceforge
  - Gitlab

- `EXPLAIN THHE DIFFERENCES BETWEEN GIT FETCH AND GIT PULL`:
+ `DIFFERENCES BETWEEN GIT FETCH AND GIT PULL`:
  `git fetch` and `git pull` are both git commands used to update your local repository with changes from a remote repository, but they differ in how they handle those changes.

  `GIT FETCH`: